 In search of healthy government

-After many years thinking about how a mature society should govern itself, I’ve settled on a number of key reforms that are needed in Britain, and have started condensing that thinking into a series of parliamentary petitions.
+After many years thinking about how a healthy society should govern itself, I’ve settled on a number of key reforms that I think would make Britain’s political system fit for a mature society.

 If you appreciate what I’m doing here, donations are very welcome.